joe-speedboat/workshop.container/13 Containers.md

 	CONTAINER ID   IMAGE                     COMMAND                  CREATED          STATUS         PORTS                               NAMES a0260d433daf   yeasy/simple-web:latest   "/bin/sh -c 'python …"   13 seconds ago   Up 9 seconds   0.0.0.0:80->80/tcp, :::80->80/tcp   laughing_taussig
 ```
-If you now logout and login back again, you can see that the container is still running.
+You can see that the container is still running.

-### Simulate a internal error within the container
+### Simulate a internal error from within the container
 Now let us jump into the container and kill the application manually:
 ```bash
 docker container ps